Print

 The Pancakes Every Kid Talks About (and Every Parent Asks For)

-a stack of pancakes with maple syrup
+a stack of pancakes with maple syrup, Homemade Food Gifts

 It happens every time.
 The kids have a sleepover, we make our pancakes in the morning, and by Sunday afternoon, parents are texting: